Alexander Central High School

 Alexander Central High School (ACHS) is a public, co-educational secondary school located in Taylorsville, North Carolina.
 It is the only high school in the Alexander County Schools system.

 History

 Alexander Central was expanded in 2001 to double in size.
 Construction was completed in just one year.

 Demographics

 For the 2010–2011 school year, Alexander Central High School had a total population of 1,714 students and 94.43 staff on a (FTE) basis.

 Administration

 The principal of the school is Doug Rhoney.
 He started in 2011 and was previously principal of West Caldwell High School in Lenoir, North Carolina.
 Assistant principals are Crystal Hoke, Brian Lewis, and Janel Lingle.

 Athletics

-Alexander Central is part of the North Carolina High School Athletic Association (NCHSAA).
-Alexander Central is classified as a 4A school, and are members of the Northwestern 3A/4A conference.
-The schools team name is the Cougars, wearing the school colors of blue and vegas gold.
+Alexander Central is a member of the North Carolina High School Athletic Association (NCHSAA).
+The school colors are blue and vegas gold, and its team name are the Cougars.